-Beat the robots and walk away with an NABC title
+Beat the bots and walk away with an NABC title

-Get in shape for FREE and win entries and masterpoints
+Get in shape and win entries and masterpoints

-Can’t wait for the practice tourneys?
-No problem: BBO offers ACBL Daylong tournaments every day.
-With only 12 boards, they are a great routine to prepare for the NABC Robot Individual.
+BBO hosts several practice tournaments before each NABC Robot Individual.
+Practice tourneys are free, restricted to ACBL members and award prizes!
+BBO also offers up to four ACBL Daylong games every day.
+With only 12 boards, daylongs are a great routine to prepare for the NABC Robot Individual.

 Plan your play for a time that works best for you.
-Unlike previous events, the 2019 NABC Robot Individual will be held over the weekend (Saturday-Monday) making it more convenient than ever.
-Also, you’ll have up to 18 hours a day to complete the boards — more time to play!
+Now the NABC Robot Individual is held over the weekend (Saturday-Monday) making it more convenient than ever.
+Also, you’ll have up to 24 hours a day to complete the boards — more time to play!

 - SPRING 2018: The winner was a Strat B player with 1300 masterpoints.
 You don’t have to be a pro!